• Skip to primary navigation

 Recipe Tips

-• To activate the yeast, it is important that the milk is warmed up as cold liquids will shut the yeast down.
+• To activate the yeast, it is important that the milk is warm as cold liquids will shut the yeast down.
 Even though the yeast needs to be warm, be careful not to raise the temperature too much as hot milk will also shut down the yeast.
-If you accidently heat the milk too much then leave it to cool for a few minutes before you combine it with the dry ingredients.
-It Should reach around 43oC.
+If you accidentally heat the milk too much then leave it to cool for a few minutes before you combine it with the dry ingredients.
+It should be around 43oC.

 • When the dough is proofing, it needs to be placed in a warm area.
 If your home doesn’t have any warm areas, then turn your oven on to gas mark 3/325oF/170oC for around 5 minutes then turn it off and put the bowl in the oven covered with a dish towel.
-The oven should be slightly warm and not hot.
+The oven should be slightly warm.

 Nutrition